-We Are ACCEPTING Applications from families for our planned 2023 litters
+We Are ACCEPTING Applications from families for our planned 2026 Goldendoodle Puppies

 Williams Lake, British Columbia, Canada